 Dogs do not have the extreme sense of taste that we have, so, likely, the urine doesn’t taste extremely bad like it would for us.
 Furthermore, the urine may be equally as off-putting to their nose as tap water, especially considering the number of toxins often found in drinking water.

-- You might also like: 10 Best Dog Water Bowls of 2021: Reviews & Top Picks
+- You might also like: 10 Best Dog Water Bowls: Reviews & Top Picks

 If your dog knows they aren’t supposed to pee inside, they may try to cover it up.
 They may be afraid about whatever punishment is to come if you find out.
 Cleaning it up by licking may seem like the best solution to them.